 Here is a working example of this approach.

-If you would have noticed, the first 3 images in the example are loaded up front.
+If you notice, the first 3 images in the example are loaded up front.
 The URL is present directly in the

 src attribute instead of the